 Ultimately, the "best loan" is a combination between the lender, what they offer, and your unique financial situation.

 While a "short-term loan" can't have a clearly defined length, short-term loans are almost always much shorter than an On Stride Financial loan.
-We offer loan lengths of one to two years.
+We offer loan lengths of six months to three years.
 A typical short-term loan generally lasts between 30 and 90 days, but can be up to a year.